 What Does Downsizing Mean

 As you might assume from the name, downsizing your house literally means moving from a large home into a smaller one.
 Obviously, this doesn’t mean you are moving into a “small home,” just a home that is smaller than the one you are moving out from.
-There are a fair few reasons as to why this could be beneficial, a few of which will be addressed later on.
+There are a fair few reasons why this could be beneficial, a few of which will be addressed later on.

 When Might You Think About Downsizing